AmpersandTarski/documentation/syntax/structureOfModel.md

 # The structure of an Ampersand model

-## Context
+## CONTEXT
-An Ampersand model has the following structure:
+Any Ampersand model has a context.
+The model is specified between the keywords CONTEXT and ENDCONTEXT.
+Any context has a name.

 ```
 CONTEXT MyModel IN ENGLISH